kuhumcst/korp-setups/korp/README.md

 yarn start:dist
 ```

 The ideal development loop consists of running the backend service in a Docker container, while making changes to the frontend project and then copying the relevant files to `korp/frontend/app/` in this project.
+For production systems, the frontend Dockerfile should point to the latest stable git commit and the `docker-compose.yml` in this outer directory should be used to run the full system (backend + frontend services).

 Up-to-date fork
 ---------------